microsoft/playwright/docs/src/ci-intro-js.md

 ### Create a Repo and Push to GitHub

 [Create a repo on GitHub](https://docs.github.com/en/get-started/quickstart/create-a-repo) and create a new repository or push an existing repository.
-Follow the instructions on GitHub and don't forget to initialize a git repository using the `git init` command so you can push your code.
+Follow the instructions on GitHub and don't forget to [initialize a git repository](https://github.com/git-guides/git-init) using the `git init` command so you can [add](https://github.com/git-guides/git-add), [commit](https://github.com/git-guides/git-commit) and [push](https://github.com/git-guides/git-push) your code.

 <img width="861" alt="Create a Repo and Push to GitHub" src="https://user-images.githubusercontent.com/13063165/183423254-d2735278-a2ab-4d63-bb99-48d8e5e447bc.png"/>

 ### Opening the Workflows

 Click on the **Actions** tab to see the workflows.
 Here you will see if your tests have passed or failed.
+You can also click on the [PR status check](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) or when opening a commit.

 <img width="847" alt="Opening the Workflows" src="https://user-images.githubusercontent.com/13063165/183423584-2ea18038-cd49-4daa-a20c-2205352f0933.png"/>